PrincetonUniversity/lucid/readme.md

 refer to our artifact as Lucid from now on.

 The source code for Lucid is available at https://github.com/PrincetonUniversity/lucid.
-The contents of this artifact submission are a copy of the popl22_artifact branch, with the addition of a vagrant box containing the necessary tools to build Lucid from scratch.
+The contents of this artifact submission are a snapshot of the popl22_artifact branch, with the addition of a vagrant box containing the necessary tools to build Lucid from scratch.
 This branch is a subset of the main branch, with some minor tweaks and scripts to make evaluation easier.